-What is an AWS Private Pricing Term Sheet?
+What is a Cloud Private Pricing Term Sheet?

-The AWS Private Pricing Term Sheet (which we will refer to as PPTS) is a cost saving mechanism offered by AWS for enterprise customers with large spends.
+Private Pricing Term Sheets (which we will refer to as PPTS) are a cost saving mechanism offered by cloud vendors for enterprise customers with large spends.
 It requires customers to be signed up for Enterprise Support and provides a discounted rate on the total bill in exchange for a commitment to spending a certain amount annually.

 Committing to spending larger amounts of money or for longer periods of time increases the discount provided.
 Any spending beyond the commitment amount will not receive the discount and will charged at On-Demand price.
 If you spend less than your commitment, you must still pay your full commitment.
 This means that PPTS are most helpful to companies that have an accurate gauge of their yearly spend and spend the full amount they commit to.

 To give you an example, imagine Company A is using a PPTS and makes an annual commitment of spending $1 million in services for a period of 3 contract years.
 In exchange for this commitment they will receive a 9% discount on their total AWS bill each contract year.
 This means that they will be able to use $1,098,901 in services each year for $1,000,000.

 One of the challenges of using PPTS is making an annual spend commitment that will accurately reflect your future use of services.
 Underestimating your annual spend will lead to a commitment that does not cover all services you use.
 In this scenario Company B has the same PPTS terms as Company A, but ends up spending $1,500,000 in services in contract year 2.
 This translates to $401,099 in spend not being covered by the PPTS and missing out on $36,099 in savings.